kengorton/ArcGIS2GPX/README.md

 ## Parameters:

 **content:** required.
-In a GET request can be a comma-separated list of itemIds for one or more ArcGIS Online Route Layers or the url to a portal feature layer of point or polyline geometry. in a POST request, this may only be the url to a feature layer.
+In a GET request can be a comma-separated list of itemIds for one or more ArcGIS Online Route Layers or the url to a portal feature layer of point or polyline geometry.
+In a POST request, this may only be the url to a feature layer.
 This string should begin with 'https://' and end in 'FeatureService/n' where n is the layer index.

 **title:** The name of the GPX file to be returned.
 Required if processing multiple routes or feature layers.